 Congratulations!
 Your solar PV system is installed, and it’s time to start saving money on your power bills.

 To keep your system working efficiently and safely, you’ll need to make sure it is properly maintained and working as expected every day.

 By installing a solar PV system, you need to look after it and learn the basic safe operation and proper maintenance of your system.
 Ask your installer for a maintenance schedule.

-Take note of the schedule and undertake regular maintenance of your solar PV system.
+Take note of the schedule and undertake regular maintenance of your solar PV setup.
 This is necessary to ensure that: